nios-students/docs/wiki/FAQ'S.md

 > [!NOTE]
 > "However, in the case of learners with disabilities" They're talking about computers/Typewriters here.

-# Are NIOS exam centers different from your study Centre?
+## Are NIOS exam centers different from your study Centre?

 Ans: Yes, the exam centre for Theory examination is different from Study Centre which is for FA and SA.

-# Do you get your exam centre randomly?
+## Do you get your exam centre randomly?

 Ans: No, they chose the centre based on your location.

-# On Demand related FAQs
+**On Demand exam related FAQs**

-# Is bifurcation applicable for On Demand to?
+## Is bifurcation applicable for On Demand to?

 Ans: Yes, as per [this](https://www.reddit.com/r/NIOS_Students/s/GNH9m0GrRi) reddit post.
 The OP (original poster) filed for a RTE for which the answer is given below: